bleistivt/DateJumper/ReadMe.txt

 Please go to the settings page in the dashboard for this plugin.
 It is always a good idea to disable the plugin and then update to new version, and then re-enable, and check settings.

-Please Consider contributing if you found this plugin useful.
-A donation link is in the dashboard settings.

-Perhaps a contribution equivalent to a cup of coffee.
-Every little contribution helps.

 regards,

 Peregrine.

-P.S. when you do send a donation. please let me know your screenname and I'll put you in as a sponsor on the plugin description on the forum.

 Important Notes: